Basics & Benefits of a Ketogenic Diet

 When it comes to producing energy, the body prefers to break down carbs or fat for fuel and save protein for other processes such as building muscle.
 As such, the body can only metabolise a certain amount of protein at a time and when too much protein is consumed, the excess protein may be converted to energy – a process called gluconeogenesis.
-Top tip: buy less meat and use the money saved to enjoy Lucky Nugget Casino Canada instead!
+Top tip: buy less meat and use the money saved to enjoy slots games for real money instead!
 Your body will then turn to protein to create energy as opposed to burning the already existing excess fat in your body, which could lessen your weight loss efforts.

 What Does it Mean to Be Keto-Adapted?

 It will take several weeks for your body to become ‘fat-adapted’ – when the body switches from using carbs to fat for energy production.
 ‘Keto-adaption’ refers to the body’s ability to adapt to using ketones – small lipid-derived molecules produced in the liver – and fatty acids as its primary source of energy instead of glucose.